 As a Nutrition Specialist here at Nutricia North America, I spend a lot of time talking to patients, parents, and healthcare professionals.
 Some of the questions I receive most often are “Do Neocate products contain any ingredients derived from corn?” and “Are Neocate products safe for an individual with a corn allergy?”

 Corn Protein Allergy

 A true corn protein allergy can be difficult to diagnose through traditional methods.
-(Some individuals seem to have a sensitivity to the carbohydrate in corn, which is even more difficult to diagnose, and not well understood.)
+(Some individuals seem to be sensitivite to the carbohydrate in corn, which is hard to diagnose and not well understood.)
 If your allergist suspects a corn allergy, he/she may recommend a food elimination diet in which you avoid corn and many derivatives of corn for a given period of time (often two to four weeks).
 During this time, your symptoms will be monitored to determine if there is any improvement while corn is eliminated from the diet.

 The next step might be to reintroduce corn foods to your diet to see if symptoms reoccur: an “oral food challenge.”
 If you’ve had severe allergic reactions to food in the past, the allergist may want you to do it in her/his office as an extra precaution.
 Adding corn foods back into your diet is the best, most reliable way to confirm that the corn was the true culprit.
 However, it may seem excessive if your symptoms improved on the corn elimination diet.
 If the allergist diagnoses a corn allergy, the prognosis would be completely avoiding corn and many ingredients made from corn.